Dream Within a Dream: Exploring Infinite Realms

 - Lack of control: Waking up only to remain asleep often points to feelings of powerlessness, especially in situations where outcomes keep shifting.

-What Different Scenarios Mean
+What Do Different Scenarios Mean?

-The texture of how the layers transition matters as much as the fact that they're nested.
+How the layers transition matters as much as the fact that they're nested.

 | Scenario | What It May Reflect |